BlitzkriegSoftware/NodeJsPersonApi/README.md

 Where `version` is the version attribute from `package.json`

-7. The site can be lauched with
+7. The site can be lauched locally with

 ```powershell
 cd docs/